 Fair value for limited partnership interests is determined using the proportion of Jackson's investment in each fund ("NAV equivalent") as a practical expedient for fair value.
-No adjustments to these amounts were deemed necessary at December 31, 2018 or 2017.
-In cases when the Company expects to sell the limited partnership, the estimated sales price is used to determine the fair value.
+No adjustments to these amounts were deemed necessary at December 31, 2017 or 2016.
+Limited partnership interests are categorized as Level 3 assets.